Interview Questions On Packages In Java

 Can I import the same package/class twice?
 Will the JVM load the package twice at runtime?

-Ans: One can import the same package or same class multiple times.
-Neither compiler nor JVM complains about it.
-JVM will internally load the class only once no matter how many times you import the same class.
+Ans: You can import the same package or class multiple times.
+Neither the compiler nor the JVM complains about it.
+JVM will internally load the class only once, no matter how many times you import the same class.

-Are the imports checked for validity at compile time, like: will the code containing an import such as Java.lang.ABCD be compiled?
+Are the imports checked for validity at compile time?
+For example, will the code contain an import such as Java.lang.ABCD be compiled?

 • symbol: class ABCD